WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 on meddlers and foes alike.

-The relationship between Helen and her ghostly stalker ended somewhere halfway a parody of a tragic love story, with Candyman wishing to bring Helen into his own domain and definition of immortality, going to extreme lengths persuading her to be his victim and to exist as a "rumor" together.
+The relationship between Helen and her ghostly stalker ended somewhere halfway a satire of a tragic love story, with Candyman wishing to bring Helen into his own domain and definition of immortality, going to extreme lengths persuading her to be his victim and to exist as a "rumor" together.
 Helen, however, tries to fight her fate with the hook, pushing off the advances of the monster while finding more troubles with her life as she begins to realize that she had no more turns to go; her friends are soon murdered, neighbors are frightened by her and deem her insane, and her husband is caught to have abandoned her and moved on to another woman.
-It later came to the point that she starts to wonder if to give in to the demands of the very creature that had brought so much pain would be a better end for her.
+It later comes to the point that she starts to wonder if giving in to the demands of the very creature that brought so much pain would be a better fate for her.

 Helen's situation gets really terrifying once it juggles the fact that she might be imagining all of this.
 She was found with a knife on her hand after seeing the real Candyman for the first time, with a dog's severed head next to her and Anne-Marie screaming for her missing baby.
 Has the obsession over the legend had taken over Helen, or is the boogeyman framing her?
 Of course, it's soon made obvious that the supernatural is to blame, but her ordeal of questioning her own sanity is just as terrifying.